 About Moffit Makerspace

-The Moffitt Makerspace is a pilot program made possible by a grant from the Student Technology Fund(link is external).
-ETS, the University Library(link is external) and SAIT(link is external) have partnered with b.makerspace(link is external), a collective of student design clubs, to provide a place to explore design technologies and methods for students at Cal.
+The Moffitt Makerspace is operated by the UC Berkeley Library with ongoing support from ETS.
+The Moffitt Makerspace started out as a pilot program made possible by a grant from the Student Technology Fund(link is external).
+ETS, the University Library(link is external), and SAIT(link is external) partnered with b.makerspace, a collective of student design clubs, to provide a place to explore design technologies and methods for students at Cal.